cyberbotics/webots/docs/guide/crazyflie.md

 %robot crazyflie images/robots/crazyflie/model.png

-The Crazyflie is a smalll 30 gram quadcopter deveoped by [Bitcraze](https://www.bitcraze.io/)
+The Crazyflie is a smalll 30 gram quadcopter developed by [Bitcraze](https://www.bitcraze.io/)

 ### Movie Presentation

-Here are examples of the Crazyflie being used in real life research
+Here are examples of the Crazyflie being used in real life research:
 ![youtube video](https://youtu.be/zgUz5USTw6c)

 ### Crazyflie Proto